iCliniq Logo

 How Is Tongue-Tie Developed?

-When an embryo is growing in the womb, the tongue and the floor of the mouth fuses together, and eventually, the tongue separates from the floor of the mouth, and finally, only a thin cord of tissue connects the bottom of the tongue with the floor of the mouth and as the child grows the lingual frenulum thins and shrinks whereas in children with tongue-tie the lingual frenulum stays thick and does not recede restricting the movement of the tongue.
+When an embryo grows in the womb, the tongue and the floor of the mouth fuse, and eventually, the tongue separates from the floor of the mouth.
+Finally, only a thin cord of tissue connects the bottom of the tongue with the mouth's floor; as the child grows, the lingual frenulum thins and shrinks.
+In contrast, in children with tongue-tie, the lingual frenulum stays thick and does not recede, restricting tongue movement.

-How to Know if My Baby Is Tongue-Tied?
+How To Know if the Baby Is Tongue-Tied?

-• The baby tends to chew more than sucking.
+• The baby tends to chew more than suck.

 • Difficulty latching while breastfeeding.